-- E. Contiguous lots of record under common ownership shall be deemed to be separate lots, provided that they either meet the minimum lot area and minimum frontage of the zone in which they are located, or the minimum applicable standards of this subsection. - F. Any nonconformities of structures and buildings, existing prior to June 5, 1957, on developed lots of record shall be considered lawfully existing nonconformities.
+- more nonconforming if an undeveloped lot is deemed a separate buildable lot under this subsection. - E. Any nonconformities of structures and buildings, existing prior to June 5, 1957, on developed lots of record shall be considered lawfully existing nonconformities.

 4.4 NONCONFORMING BUILDINGS/STRUCTURES